Christian M. 7 min read

 Waste reduction

-Paper waste: The shift to digital documents and communications significantly reduces the need for physical paper, reducing the demand for raw inputs like trees, water and energy due to the decreasing amount of paper waste.
-This ultimately makes digitisation into a major waste reduction strategy.
+• Paper waste: The shift to digital communication and documents reduces the need for paper, lowering the demand for raw materials such as trees, water, and energy.

-Printing supplies: Less printing reduces the use of ink cartridges, toners, and other printing supplies, which are often difficult to recycle.
-The increasing use of screens for advertisements and noticeboards means fewer printed posters and notices.
+• Printing supplies: Reduced printing decreases the use of ink cartridges and other printing supplies, many of which are often difficult to recycle.

-Physical media waste: The rise of digital media, such as e-books, online newspapers, and streaming services, has reduced the production and disposal of physical books, magazines, CDs, DVDs, and other media.
+• Physical media waste: The rise of digital media has led to a decline in the production and disposal of physical books, CDs and other physical media.

 QR Codes